 - Have a family history of easy bruising or bleeding

-- Low levels of the blood components that help it clot after injury (platelets)
+- Low levels of the blood components that help blood clot after injury (platelets)

 - Problems with proteins that help the blood clot

-Other serious causes of bruising include domestic violence or abuse.
-If a loved one has an unexplainable bruise, particularly in an unusual location such as on the face, be aware of the possibility of abuse.
+Another serious cause of bruising is domestic violence or abuse.
+If a loved one has a bruise that can't be explained, particularly in an unusual location such as on the face, be aware of the possibility of abuse.